corsego/corsego/README.md

 heroku run rake db:migrate
 heroku config:set RAILS_MASTER_KEY=`cat config/master.key`
 ```
-If you have troubles running the app or any questions don't hesitate to contact me 🧐
+If you have troubles running the app or any questions don't hesitate to contact me at yashm@outlook.com 🧐